geky/ramrsbd/README.md

 ## How it works

-Like CRCs, Reed-Solomon codes are implemented by concatenating the message with the remainder after division by a predefined "generator polynomial".
+Like CRCs, Reed-Solomon codes are implemented by concatenating the message with the remainder after division by a predetermined "generator polynomial".

 However, two important differences: